DPFP/chuwa0620/ShortQuestions/annotations.md

 @MutationMapping
 Used in graphql to annotate a create or update or delete operation.

+@OneToOne, @OneToMany, @ManyToMany, @ManyToOne, @JoinColumn These annotation are used in JPA to join tables and show their relationships.

+@NamedQuery, @NamedQueries
+Named JPQL

+@Query
+JPQL, using these annotation allows us to ignore the naming convention of JPA.

 ## 2
 The table will have two columns.
 One is called name and its varchar(255) type and have a default value of John Snow.